mursalinkabir/mursalinkabir/README.md

 * 🌍  I'm based in Tokyo
 * ✉️  You can contact me at [mail2mursalin@gmail.com](mailto:mail2mursalin@gmail.com)
-* 🧠  I'm learning vue.js
+* 🧠  I'm learning React.js and Docker
 * 🤝  I'm open to collaborating on interesting projects
 * ⚡  I am secrectly a content creator